department-of-veterans-affairs/vets-website/content/pages/families-caregivers/index.md

 <span id="careers">

 ### Careers and Employment
-If you’re the current or surviving spouse of a Servicemember or Veteran, you may qualify for career and employment services, like:
+If you’re the spouse or surviving spouse of a Servicemember or Veteran, you may qualify for career and employment services, like:

 - Employment counseling
 - Networking and connections with employers committed to hiring military spouses